Eschatology: Norse mythology

 Norse mythology depicts the end of days as Ragnarök, an Old Norse term translatable as "twilight of the gods".
 It will be heralded by a devastation known as Fimbulvetr which will seize Midgard in cold and darkness.
 The sun and moon will disappear from the sky, and poison will fill the air.
 The dead will rise from the ground and there will be widespread despair.

-There follows a battle between—on the one hand—the Gods with the Æsir, Vanir and Einherjar, led by Odin, and—on the other hand—forces of Chaos, including the fire giants and jötunn, led by Loki.
+Then there will be a battle between—on the one hand—the Gods with the Æsir, Vanir and Einherjar, led by Odin, and—on the other hand—forces of Chaos, including the fire giants and jötunn, led by Loki.
 In the fighting Odin will be swallowed whole by his old nemesis Fenrir.
 The god Freyr fights Surtr but loses.
 Víðarr, son of Odin, will then avenge his father by ripping Fenrir's jaws apart and stabbing the wolf in the heart with his spear.
 The serpent Jörmungandr will open its gaping maw and be met in combat by Thor.
 Thor, also a son of Odin, will defeat the serpent, only to take nine steps afterwards before collapsing in his own death.

 After this people will flee their homes as the sun blackens and the earth sinks into the sea.
 The stars will vanish, steam will rise, and flames will touch the heavens.
 This conflict will result in the deaths of most of the major Gods and forces of Chaos.
 Finally, Surtr will fling fire across the nine worlds.
 The ocean will then completely submerge Midgard.

 After the cataclysm, the world will resurface new and fertile, and the surviving Gods will meet.
 Baldr, another son of Odin, will be reborn in the new world, according to Völuspá.
 The two human survivors, Líf and Lífþrasir, will then repopulate this new earth.

+Egyptian mythology

+Egyptian texts typically treat the dissolution of the world as a possibility to be avoided, and for that reason they do not often describe it in detail.
+However, many texts allude to the idea that the world, after countless cycles of renewal, is destined to end.
+This end is described in a passage in the Coffin Texts and a more explicit one in the Book of the Dead, in which Atum says that he will one day dissolve the ordered world and return to his primeval, inert state within the waters of chaos.
+All things other than the creator will cease to exist, except Osiris, who will survive along with him.
+Details about this eschathological prospect are left unclear, including the fate of the dead who are associated with Osiris.
+Yet with the creator god and the god of renewal together in the waters that gave rise to the orderly world, there is the potential for a new creation to arise in the same manner as the old.